hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 theorem: at every point, the curve must be differentiable, aka *straight at infinite zoom*.

-We could leave it there, but for kicks, let's try and *maximally break* the theorem.
+We could leave it there, but let's try and *maximally break* the theorem.
 In the single-kink case, we can simply shift on the endpoints to define the function on a subinterval $a' \leq x \leq b'$ where the